 Comprehensively releasing the driving force of financial technology.
 The reform of the institutional mechanism of financial technology was basically completed and the technology team was significantly expanded.
 The joint development working group of business technology (BA+SA) gradually became a system and the regulatory data governance was carried out in depth.
 The quality and efficiency of R&D was gradually improved, and the foundation of digital transformation became more solid.
-The level of digital business and business digitization was steadily improved, the refinement and intelligence capability of middle and back office management continued to be strengthened and the whole group launched intelligent risk control module, built Internet loan model, realized real-time and intelligent risk warning, model analysis and internal control management.
-The Company accelerated the exploration of artificial intelligence application scenarios and effectively released the pressure of manual services.
+The level of digital business and business digitization was steadily improved, the refinement and intelligence capability of middle and back office management continued to be strengthened and the whole group launched intelligent risk control module, built Internet loan model, realized real-time and intelligence application scenarios and effectively released the pressure of manual services.
 During the reporting period, the Company's investment in technology increased by 36.38% year-on-year with the proportion in business revenue increasing by 0.42 percentage points to 2.39%.